rails/rails/guides/source/4_2_release_notes.md

     ([Pull Request](https://github.com/rails/rails/pull/16129))

-*   Introduce a `--skip-turbolinks` option in the app generator to not generate any turbolinks integration.
+*   Introduced a `--skip-turbolinks` option in the app generator to not generate turbolinks integration.
     ([Commit](https://github.com/rails/rails/commit/bf17c8a531bc8059d50ad731398002a3e7162a7d))

-*   Introduced a `bin/setup` script to enable automated setup code when bootstrapping an application.
+*   Introduced a `bin/setup` script as a convention for automated setup code when bootstrapping an application.
     ([Pull Request](https://github.com/rails/rails/pull/15189))

-*   Changed default value for `config.assets.digest` to `true` in development.
+*   Changed the default value for `config.assets.digest` to `true` in development.
     ([Pull Request](https://github.com/rails/rails/pull/15155))

 *   Introduced an API to register new extensions for `rake notes`.